 Note that the lid can be used as a daypack as well, the picture below shows how the pack looks with partially expanded collar and the lid detached.

 But you have a huge front U-shaped zippered entry point as well, see the picture below.
-If this is not enough, you have a separate zippered bottom compartment, and the divider between the two compartments is with zipper.
+If this is not enough, you have a separate zippered bottom compartment, and the divider between the two compartments is with a zipper.
 So this is a nice design where nothing can pass from the upper compartment to the lower one.
 This is not so in many (even expensive) packs on the market where such a divider is just a toggled shelf.

 The pack comes with its bonus rain cover stored in a dedicated pocket on the bottom.
 Also, the pack is hydration compatible, with a sleeve inside the main compartment and here you can use any reservoir of up to 3 liters.